cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 ### 2. Events Are Still Unfolding

-When the ground truth is unstable because an event is still developing, retrieval amplifies noise rather than resolving ambiguity.
+When the ground truth is unstable because an event is still developing, retrieval often amplifies noise while ambiguity remains open.
 The system retrieves conflicting or outdated information and synthesizes a confident-sounding answer from unreliable sources.
 Alternatives include event-state tracking systems and uncertainty-aware response generation that explicitly surfaces confidence levels.

 ### 3. The Query Is Abstract or Intent-Based